ademirprado/CRUD/README.md

-# A Simple Blog
+# A Example of the CRUD

-In this example we will be building a simple CRUD blog.
+In this example we will be building a simple CRUD.
 #### CRUD:
 + Create
 + Read